JGL/CCIDiploma-SpringSummer2021/README.md

 ~~Throughout the term, you will be working in pairs.
 This is a technique known as [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming).
 You may change pair partner as often or sparingly as you like.~~

-Following the <a href="https://twitter.com/helenbevan/status/1175650749797167104?s=11">latest research</a>, I've decided to shift us from pairs to threes.
-After all, <a href="https://www.youtube.com/watch?v=np0YIaHv6LQ">three is a magic number</a>.
+Following the [latest research](https://twitter.com/helenbevan/status/1175650749797167104?s=11), I've decided to shift us from pairs to threes.
+After all, [three is a magic number](https://www.youtube.com/watch?v=np0YIaHv6LQ)</a>.

-## Block 2, Unit 4 schedule:
+## Block 2, Unit 4 schedule

 DRAFT DRAFT DRAFT